 Perception is reality – in happiness

-There is a slightly different approach to the perception of happiness, and the reality.
+The reality of happiness is a bit different than how we perceive emotion.
 It can be argued that instead of searching for what or who can make us happy, it is possible to take more of a scientific approach.

-If we can learn how to suppress negative thoughts and replace them with positive ones, we increase our chances at happiness.
-For example, we only need to look at behavioural research to see how visualising positivity can change a state of mind.
+If we can learn how to suppress negative thoughts and replace them with positive ones, we increase our chances of happiness.
+For example, we only need to look at behavioral research to see how visualizing positivity can change a state of mind.

 In March 2016, researchers from Kings College, London, tested over 100 subjects diagnosed with an anxiety disorder.
 Their findings were compiled into the Journal of Behaviour Research and Therapy.

 Researchers asked one group of anxiety sufferers to use imagery to visualise and focus on a more positive outcome from three worries they’d had.
-Researchers asked another group to think of the same scenario, only to think of verbal positive outcomes.
-The last group were asked to visualise any positive image as soon as they started to recognise any worry process.
+Then verbal positive outcomes were observed next.
+The last group was asked to visualize any positive image as soon as they started to recognize any worry process.

-There is also a study to show that there’s a link between happiness and success.
-Dr Sonia Lyubomirsky, head researcher from UC Riverside, conducted a study which involved more than 270,000 people.
+Happiness and success can be connected, at least that’s what we’ve learned.
+Dr. Sonia Lyubomirsky, head researcher from UC Riverside, conducted a study that involved more than 270,000 people.

 Happiness is difficult to quantify.
 Does money make you happy?
-Maybe it’s success?
-How do you measure how happy you are against how much money you have or how successful you are?
+Maybe it’s a success that does the trick?
+Does the measurement of how happy you are determine how much money you make?
+Does it determine success?
 All these questions relate to how perceptions can relate to more than just striving for happiness.

-There is proof that positive thoughts and feelings can improve life expectancy, beyond happiness alone.
-In a study carried out by the University of Kentucky, researchers examined autobiographies written in 1930 by nuns living together at the same convent.
+It’s been said that a person’s life expectancy can improve due to positive thinking.
+This is all caused by happiness.
+In a study carried out by the University of Kentucky, researchers examined autobiographies written in 1930 by nuns.
+All of them were between the ages of 18 and 30 years old, living together at the same convent.
+On a positivity scale, they were rated.

 There is further evidence to suggest that, actually, short-term stress strengthens the immune system.
-This is completely opposite to the proposed happiness-based perceptions that make us healthier!
+These happiness-based perceptions have opposite views, and these views make us healthier.

 There’s a couple of studies to support this.
 The Penn Resilience Program is based on decades of research and has successfully helped a number of people become more resilient to stress and anxiety by increasing their mental fitness.